Lycolia/ReactBoilerplate/README.md

 ### `npm run coverage`

-**Note: That it is not very accurate, At least Hook and JSX coverage is incomplete.**
+**Note: It is not very accurate, At least Hook and JSX coverage is incomplete.**

 Launches the test runner and display to coverage.\
 That find the test coverage rate.